-Scope of this Semester Progress Report
+1.2 Scope of this Annual Progress Report

-4. The reporting period for this report is from 01 January 2017 to 30 December 2017 (12 months), except the financial management which cover the period of 01 October 2016 to 31 December 2017 (15 months) to ensure consistency with the previous financial status report (IFR).
-For more details, see Annex 6.
+4. The reporting period for this report is from 01 January 2017 to 30 December 2017 (12 months), except the financial management which cover the period of 01 October 2016 to 31 December 2017 (15 months) to ensure consistency with the previous financial status report (IFR) (see Section III and Annex 6).
+This annual report provides information on all EPF support subprojects (LENS2 and non-LENS2), however, the implementation progress and results evaluation is made only for LENS2 subprojects.
+The report taken into account that the forth semester progress report submitted to WB on 15 August 2017 already provided details on the progress during 01 October 2016 to 30 June 2017.